MENU FOR DEMOSS CEMETERY SUBPAGES

 Why do I have so much information and interest in this early 1800’s cemetery?
 Well, it started in 1983 as my Hardgrave family line research led me to papers by Edythe Whitley who said my 5th Great Grandfather (Francis Hardgrave) and his son (Skelton Hardgrave) were buried here and she called it the “Hardgrave Cemetery.”
 In addition, she had added DAR stones for both of them in 1941 and I was so excited to make this discovery of one of my revolutionary war relatives.

-Well . . . more research and talking with people in the Bellevue branch of the Nashville Public Library led me to the real Hardgrave Family Cemetery in 1995, located across the river in Horseshoe Bend subdivision with the original burial stone for Francis.
+Then . . . more research and talking with people in the Bellevue branch of the Nashville Public Library led me to the real Hardgrave Family Cemetery in 1995, located across the river in Horseshoe Bend subdivision with the original burial stone for Francis.
 Other research shows that his son Skelton was murdered in New Orleans in 1828 trying to collect a debt and was buried there rather than either cemetery here in Tennessee.
 So by 1997 our Hardgrave family from Arkansas moved those two 1941 DAR stones to the “real” Hardgrave Cemetery.
+That is a summary of another subpage here titled Hardgrave Family Connections.
+Plus I’m hoping all the documentation here will help future researchers of this cemetery and some of the families interred here.

-But we still have an interest in this one because Skelton Hardgrave “sold” for $1 a portion of his land for The Providence Church and (I thought then) this adjacent cemetery.
-Because of map studies, it is now possible that the church had no cemetery and that this was a DeMoss Family Cemetery.
+And we still have an interest in this one because Skelton Hardgrave “sold” for $1 a portion of his land for The Providence Church and (I thought then) this adjacent cemetery.
+Because of map studies, it is now possible that the church had no cemetery and that this was a DeMoss Family Cemetery and may not be connected to Skelton Hardgrave, as based on earlier information.
+Not certain, but I am certain that the original people were close friends of my family with Francis Hardgrave and Louis DeMoss being best friends both in North Carolina and Tennessee, signing each other’s documents, etc.

 It is also notable that Francis Hardgrave and Louis DeMoss fought in the Revolutionary War together in the same NC regiment and they moved to middle Tennessee about the same time as best friends.
-I envision my 5th Great Grandfather living in a log house very similar to the “Bellevue I” house now displayed in the Red Caboose Park of Bellevue.
+I envision my 5th Great Grandfather living in a log house very similar to the “Bellevue I” house now displayed in the Red Caboose Park of Bellevue, which was the first one built by Louis DeMoss.

 These pages or subpages record my research information on the Providence Church or DeMoss Cemetery in Bellevue section of Nashville, Tennessee in the River Plantation Condominiums, mostly between 1983 & 1995.
 In other places you may find it called the Hardgrave Cemetery or the DeMoss Cemetery because the founder of Bellevue, Louis DeMoss is buried here.
 Use the menu to find particular information you need and feel free to email me if you want to discuss or correct information.
 Contact.